johnathanvman/F6/index.md

 							if(VanillaUnit != null ){
 								if(HungryUnit.Tags[0] != "Froggirl" && VanillaUnit.Tags[0] == "Froggirl"){
 									if(VanillaUnit.willing && Math.random()<.75){
-										Entrys.push("While we travel AMAP, my HUN rubs a finger up my VAN's slimey back.
+										Entrys.push("While we travel AMAP, my HUN rubs a finger up my VAN's slimy back.
 She then sticks the messy digit into her mouth.
 My froggirl blushes when she"+choose([" asks for another taste."," says its delicious."," moans while enjoying her flavor."]))
 									}else{
-										Entrys.push("While we travel AMAP, my HUN rubs a finger up my VAN's slimey back.
+										Entrys.push("While we travel AMAP, my HUN rubs a finger up my VAN's slimy back.
 She then sticks the messy digit into her mouth.
 My froggirl"+choose([" says she can have a taste any time."," asks if she tastes good.
 She gets a thumbs up."]))
 									}
 								}
 							}